thongish/2420-Assignment-1/README.md

 ![Screenshot of Arch Linux cloud image link](/assets/cloud_image_1.png)

 >[!TIP]
 >You will often see some word or phrase between two angle brackets like this, `<word or phrase>`, throughout this tutorial.
-This means you need to type your own text here correlating to the word/phrase.
+This means you need to type your own text here corresponding to the word/phrase.

 Now that you have the Arch Linux cloud image link copied, we can run this next command to upload the image to your DigitalOcean account:
 ```